Endocannabinoid system: Binding and neuronal excitability

-The molecular mechanisms of CB1-mediated changes to the membrane voltage have also been studied in detail.
-Cannabinoids reduce calcium influx by blocking the activity of voltage-dependent N-, P/Q- and L-type calcium channels.
+The molecular mechanisms of the endocannabinoid system are primarily concerned with certain voltage-gated and ligand-gated channels, which can be directly affected by cannabinoids.
+More specifically, cannabinoids reduce calcium influx by blocking the activity of certain calcium channels, called voltage-dependent N-, P/Q- and L-type calcium channels.
+This reduction in activity means that depolarization of affected cells is less likely to occur, and thus neural signalling is reduced.
 In addition to acting on calcium channels, activation of Gi/o and Gs, the two most commonly coupled G-proteins to cannabinoid receptors, has been shown to modulate potassium channel activity.
 Recent studies have found that CB1 activation specifically facilitates potassium ion flux through GIRKs, a family of potassium channels.
 Immunohistochemistry experiments demonstrated that CB1 is co-localized with GIRK and Kv1.4 potassium channels, suggesting that these two may interact in physiological contexts.

 In the central nervous system, CB1 receptors influence neuronal excitability, reducing the incoming synaptic input.

 This mechanism, known as presynaptic inhibition, occurs when a postsynaptic neuron releases endocannabinoids in retrograde transmission, which then bind to cannabinoid receptors on the presynaptic terminal.
 CB1 receptors then reduce the amount of neurotransmitter released, so that subsequent excitation in the presynaptic neuron results in diminished effects on the postsynaptic neuron.
-It is likely that presynaptic inhibition uses many of the same ion channel mechanisms listed above, although recent evidence has shown that CB1 receptors can also regulate neurotransmitter release by a non-ion channel mechanism, i.e. through Gi/o-mediated inhibition of adenylyl cyclase and protein kinase A.
+It is likely that presynaptic inhibition uses many of the same ion channel mechanisms listed above, although recent evidence has shown that CB1 receptors can also regulate neurotransmitter release by a non-ion channel mechanism, i.e., through Gi/o-mediated inhibition of adenylyl cyclase and protein kinase A.

 Direct effects of CB1 receptors on membrane excitability have been reported, and strongly impact the firing of cortical neurons.

 A series of behavioral experiments demonstrated that NMDAR, an ionotropic glutamate receptor, and the metabotropic glutamate receptors (mGluRs) work in concert with CB1 to induce analgesia in mice, although the mechanism underlying this effect is unclear.

 Potential functions

 Memory

-Mice treated with tetrahydrocannabinol (THC) show suppression of long-term potentiation in the hippocampus, a process that is essential for the formation and storage of long-term memory.
+Mice treated with THC show suppression of long-term potentiation in the hippocampus, a process that is essential for the formation and storage of long-term memory.
 These results may concur with anecdotal evidence suggesting that smoking cannabis impairs short-term memory.
 Consistent with this finding, mice without the CB1 receptor show enhanced memory and long-term potentiation indicating that the endocannabinoid system may play a pivotal role in the extinction of old memories.
 One study found that the high-dose treatment of rats with the synthetic cannabinoid HU-210 over several weeks resulted in stimulation of neural growth in the rats' hippocampus region, a part of the limbic system playing a part in the formation of declarative and spatial memories, but did not investigate the effects on short-term or long-term memory.
 Taken together, these findings suggest that the effects of endocannabinoids on the various brain networks involved in learning and memory may vary.